 Furthermore, antibody-dependent cell-mediated cytotoxicity (ADCC) is an important mechanism of defense of the immune system in the killing of tumor cells.
-The receptors for the Fc domain of IgG (FcR), which interacted with antibodies linked to their cognate antigens, give a crossing point between specific humoral and cellular immunity.
-They appear to be the only molecules on human myeloid cells, which are able to mediate the ADCC of tumors and may be important in the antibody therapy against cancer.
+The receptors for the Fc domain of immunoglobulin G (FcR), which interact with antibodies linked to their cognate antigens, give a crossing point between specific humoral and cellular immunity.
+They appear to be the only molecules on human myeloid cells that are able to mediate the ADCC of tumors and may be important in antibody therapy against cancer.
 FcRs are expressed in a wide variety of human leukocytes.
 Several FcR subtypes have been identified and can be distinguished by their affinity for the antibody Fc-fragment and by the signaling pathway they induce.
-In humans there are activating FcRI (CD64), FcRIIa (CD32A), FcRIIc (CD32C), FcRIIIa (CD16A), FcRIIIb (CD16B) and inhibitory FcRIIb (CD32B)[22].
+In humans, there are activating FcRI (CD64), FcRIIa (CD32A), FcRIIc (CD32C), FcRIIIa (CD16A) and FcRIIIb (CD16B) and inhibitory FcRIIb (CD32B)[22].
 Some polymorphisms of FcR have been identified and could have significant clinical relevance[23].
 FcRIIIa and FcRIIa transmit activating signals to NK lymphocytes and myeloid cells, thus assuring the connection between the innate and the adaptive immune responses.
-FcRIIIa is expressed in NK lymphocytes and macrophages, while FcRIIa is widely expressed in myeloid cells[24] Two functional polymorphisms of human FcRIIa and FcRIIIa have been identified in the extracellular regions of these receptors: phenylanine/valine-158 of FcRIIIa (FcRIIIa-158F/V) and histidine/arginine-131 of FcRIIa (FcRIIa-131H/R).
-They both modulate their affinity for certain human IgG subclasses[25,26].
+FcRIIIa is expressed in NK lymphocytes and macrophages, while FcRIIa is widely expressed in myeloid cells[24] .
+Two functional polymorphisms of human FcRIIa and FcRIIIa have been identified in the extracellular regions of these receptors: phenylalanine/valine-158 of FcRIIIa (FcRIIIa-158F/V) and histidine/arginine-131 of FcRIIa (FcRIIa-131H/R).
+They both modulate their affinity for certain human immunoglobulin G subclasses[25,26].
 Clinical studies have reported that the presence of FcRIIa-131H/H and FcRIIIa-158V/V genotypes is associated with a more efficient ADCC antitumor response.
 Therefore, the FcγRIIa-131H/R and the FcγRIIIa-158V/F polymorphisms are early biomarkers because they are valid as genetic stratification parameters for quantifying the percentage of risk forecast by Trx1/CD30.

 Consequently, research on Trx1/CD30 must be considered very useful for the formulation of personalized clinical solving strategies to improve healthy aging and tumor treatment.
 In view of this, in order to validate or refute our hypothesis about the potential benefits of Trx1/CD30 screening in predictive medicine, the interactions between serum levels of Trx1, RTrx1 sCD30 molecules and Treg, Th1, Th9, Th17 cytokines with the polymorphism of KIRs, FcRIIa-131H/R and FcRIIIa-158V/F were examined.
 A redox-immune biological system study was carried out in healthy, adenoma and CRC individuals.